-FROM table name:
+■ FROM table name:

-Synonym or path and file names of this table.
-The synonym is entered directly, whereas the path and table names are entered in single quotation marks (see examples of the SQL command, names of the table columns to be transferred - separate several columns by a comma).
-Q parameters must be bound to all columns entered here.
+Synonym or path and file name of this table.
+The synonym is entered directly, whereas the path and table name are entered in single quotation marks (see examples).

+Optional:

-- Optional: - WHERE selection criteria:
+WHERE selection criteria:

 A selection criterion consists of a column name, condition (see table) and comparator.
 Link selection criteria with logical AND or OR.
 Program the comparator directly or with a Q parameter.
 A Q parameter is introduced with a colon and placed in single quotation marks (see example).